 The deed of appointment, the certificate of incorporation, the articles of association and the registration details of the foreign company must be registered with the Business Register in the area in which the branch office is located.

-If foreign companies have more than one branch office in Italy, the publication requirements involving the filing of the abovementioned documents only need to be satisfied for the first Italian branch.
+If foreign companies have more than one branch office in Italy, the publication requirements only apply to the first Italian branch.